What would it take to reverse global warming?

 Hemera/Thinkstock

 In 2008, the National Science Foundation sponsored a workshop at which scientists discussed the possibility of capturing and recycling carbon.
 It's a lofty goal.
 If we could capture the carbon in the atmosphere and convert it into a fuel source, we could create a looped system.
-Instead of mining the Earth for fuel, we could pull it from the air.
+Instead of mining the Earth for fossil fuels, we could pull it from the air.
 Burning the fuel would release the carbon back into the atmosphere as carbon dioxide.
 But then we'd just capture and convert it again.

 Advertisement